nNDVG/api_sp1_bot/README.md

 * Download project files from the repository or clone it: https://github.com/nNDVG/api_sp1_bot.git
 * Create your telegram bot at the godfather bot
 * Register on the Heroku website: https://heroku.com/
-* Click on the tab "Nev"
+* Click on the tab "New"
 * Click "Create new app"
 * Here give a name to your app and select a suitable region
 * Then choose to place with github and follow the instructions